DanWahlin/CopilotAdventures/README.md

     OR:

-- Clone the repository to your local machine and open it in your favorite editor.
+- Clone the repository to your local machine and open it in VS Code.

 ### 2. Choose a Copilot Challenge